devership16/CSCI599-DeepLearning/README.md

 attributes, node attributes and global attributes of the graph and transmitting the information after each update.
-In a similar vein, [9] introduced the non-local neural network (NLNN), which unified various “self-attention”-style methods by analogy to methods from computer vision and graphical models for capturing long range dependencies in signals.
+In a similar vein, [9] introduced the non-local neural network (NLNN), which unified various “self-attention”-style methods by analogy to methods from computer vision and graphical models for capturing long-range dependencies in signals.

 Graph neural network models usually consist of Graph Network (GN) blocks and can be divided into three main categories depending on the task that needs to be served.
 Node-focused and graph-focused